mitchellblaser/EVCS/README.md

 #### <u>To Do:</u> *(Cleared as of 16/7/19)*

-- [ ] Clean up all the (very) messy code & Add internal documentation
 - [ ] ================================ STRETCH GOALS ================================
 - [ ] Create more secure method of encryption than a +7 cypher.
 - [ ] Add the ability to click+drag on the window panels and move them around (this is a problem with the way the windows are designed and not VB or Windows.)
 This will need to be done for every form.